Browsing: Exporting & Importing

 Private Bag 2

-Detectaclean is a leading supplier of metal and X-ray Detectable products used in the production of Food, beverage and Pharmaceuticals.
-A comprehensive range of cost effective products are available: Storage & food handling, cable ties, earplugs, disposable safety PPE, safety knives, engineering plastics and a full list of stationery.
-There is also a huge range of HACCP Compliant brushware with antimicrobial resistant and detectable Resin-Set DRS® Technology that helps prevents loss of brush filaments.
+Detectaclean is a leading supplier of metal and X-ray Detectable products used in the production of dood, beverage and pharmaceuticals.
+A comprehensive range of cost effective products are available: Storage and food handling, cable ties, earplugs, disposable safety PPE, safety knives, engineering plastics and a full list of stationery.
+There is also a huge range of HACCP compliant brushware with antimicrobial resistant and detectable Resin-Set DRS® Technology that helps prevents loss of brush filaments.
 Detectaclean products can be used in conjunction with the HACCP benchmark; food processors can have every part of their HACCP and hygiene program covered.

 532C Grey Street